TommasoMoro03/IR-group-project/README.md

 #### Notes

-- The implementation includes also a part for data consistency: instead of calculating chunks and indexes every time, if they are present in the disk then they are simply loaded.
+- The implementation includes also a part for data consistency: instead of calculating chunks and indexes every time, if they are present in the disk (`data` directory) then they are simply loaded.
 - The design is modular: you can independently test vector retrieval, keyword retrieval, or the combined hybrid strategy.

 ## Installation and Usage